magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 we'll see later, even if the dummy namespace seems to be a very smart trick, it is also affected by a subtle and serious security issue.

-## What's next
+## Steps

 As we learned few tutorials ago, the Reader Conditionals extension offers the `#?` reader macro to dynamically differentiate at runtime the forms to be evaluated depending on the features of the hosting platform.
-At the moment we are interested in two features that can only be used inside`.cljc` source files:
+At the moment we are interested in two features:

 * `:clj` is available when CLJ runs on a JVM;
 * `:cljs` is available when CLJ runs on a JSVM.

-With the Reader Conditionals machinery in our hands we can now proceed with the next steps, namely:
+With the Reader Conditionals machinery in our hands we can proceed with the next steps, namely:

 1. get rid of the above smart and dangerous trick, by deleting the